WebberZone/autoclose/readme.txt

 Completely rewritten the plugin to use autoloading, namespaces and classes.

 * Features:
-    * Added block ping URLs feature.
+    * Added block ping URLs feature and self-pings feature.
+    * Introduced a new meta box allowing users to schedule the closure of comments, pingbacks, and trackbacks for the current post.

 * Bug fixes:
     * Fixed PHP error/warnings about loading translations too early.